 STRIKER SELF- AND COLLECTIVE CARE

 Mental health and care also need to be taken into account on a more structural level.
 In a marketised/ privatised university, most of us go through our degrees with increasing levels of mental health issues, linked to exponential debt, financial problems and ridiculously underfunded mental health services.
 To top all this, since every student is encouraged to be selfish, apolitical and career-driven the feeling of alienation and atomisation is even more palpable.
-It’s getting harder for us to organise ourselves as depressed, busy, anxious and ‘neoliberalised’ students.
+It’s getting harder for us to organise ourselves as depressed, busy, anxious and ‘neoliberalised’ students, with less people to shoulder more responsibility for action.
+But this situation makes care absolutely fundamental for any campaign to be sustainable.

 Campaigns like Rent Strike fundamentally depend on students talking to each other and caring for their communities.
 Just to take two examples: the idea to join a rent strike is much more appealing when your mates are doing it, and eviction resistance (if it needs to happen) requires strong informal bonds between strikers to work.
 When the eviction threats start coming through, what 18 year-old freshers with mental health problems and parents on their back need most is support and agency.